python/cpython/Doc/reference/compound_stmts.rst

 :keyword:`!except` clause
 -------------------------

-The :keyword:`except` clause(s) specify one or more exception handlers.
+The :keyword:`!except` clause(s) specify one or more exception handlers.
 When no exception occurs in the :keyword:`try` clause, no exception handler is executed.
 When an exception occurs in the :keyword:`!try` suite, a search for an exception handler is started.
 This search inspects the except clauses in turn until one